Agile Accounting Standard Program

 - Limiting organizations and industry from fully adopting and leveraging the benefits of an Agile Software Development Methodology

-- Document and publish a practical and viable approach that has been in use and tested by a number of major US organizations
+- Document and publish a practical and viable approach to Agile Accounting that has been in use and tested by a number of major US organizations as a reasonably acceptable process

-- Oversee related communication and educational outreach to the Agile community
+- Oversee related communication and educational outreach to the Agile community, encouraging sharing experience reports, FAQ’s, and shared learnings

 How Will the Program Advance the Mission of the Agile Alliance?